floragunncom/search-guard-docs/_content/_docs_signals/conditions_script.md

 | name | name of this condition.
 Can be chosen freely.
 Mandatory. |
 | script_id | The ID of the stored script.
 Mandatory |

+**Note:** When using stored scripts, keep in mind that stored scripts are not subject to multi-tenancy or Signals permissions and may be thus changed independently of the watch.
+Thus, you should review whether the ability to edit scripts is adequately restricted.

-## Accessing the execution context data
+## Accessing the runtime data

-All scripts have full access to the data stored in the execution context, for example Elasticsearch or HTTP inputs.
+All scripts have full access to the runtime data, gathered for example by Elasticsearch or HTTP inputs.

-The data in the execution context is available via the `data` prefix, followed by the target name of the data.
+The runtime data is available via the `data` prefix.

-For example, the following watch runs a query against the serverlogs index to find entries where the statuscodeis 500.
-The result of the query is stored in the target with name `http_error_500`.
+For example, the following watch runs a query against the serverlogs index to find entries where the statuscode is 500.
+The target property of the input is configured to be `http_error_500`; thus the document read by the input is put under this property name into the runtime data.
 The script condition accesses the data by using the  `data.http_error_500` prefix and only continues if the total hits is above 10.

 ```
 {